-In honor of Billy Graham's 95th birthday, we share a Guideposts interview in which he discusses the challenges people face in turning their lives over to God.
+In this classic Guideposts interview, the Rev. Dr. Billy Graham discusses the challenges people face in turning their lives over to God.

 - Posted on Dec 1, 2011